Active Queue Management

-Every now and then, support techs are confronted with those four simple words that no wireless internet service provider (WISP) wants to hear from a subscriber: “My internet is slow.”
+Every now and then, support techs are confronted with those four simple words that no ISP wants to hear from a subscriber: “My internet is slow.”

 The root cause of a slow internet experience can be any number of things, from outdated hardware to poor weather.
 One increasingly likely cause, however, is the sheer number of internet-connected devices within a subscriber’s home.